microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

     > We'll commit it using a comment that includes special syntax to link it to the Azure Boards task we saw earlier.
 Now this commit will become trackable from project management, as long as we include the phrase "Fixes AB#ID".

-1. Switch to the Source Control tab and enter a commit message of “Changes airport sorting.
+1. Switch to the Source Control tab and enter a commit message of “Rephrased title.
 Fixes AB#2605.”, but replace 2605 with the actual ID of the Azure Boards task.
 Press Ctrl+Enter and confirm the commit if prompted.

     ![Commit changes](Images/commitcode.png)